davidcamilo0710/P4Tree/README.md

 ## V2

-This version incorporates a [Mininet extension](https://github.com/nsg-ethz) that makes P4 networks easier to build and is made with Ubuntu 18.
+This version incorporates [p4-utils](https://github.com/nsg-ethz/p4-utils), which makes P4 networks easier to build and is made with Ubuntu 18.

 Note: This version only works for small or low speed traffic traces.